 Presenting to Princess Anne at the Outbox launch was cool.
 My confidence has skyrocketed since then.

-My favourite and most memorable Stemettes event would have to be the OutBox Incubator launch, where I got to present a project that I had been working on to members of industry and HRH Princess Anne, which I have to admit was very cool!
+My favourite and most memorable Stemettes event would have to be the OutBox Incubator launch, where I got to present a project that I had been working on to members of the industry and HRH Princess Anne, which I have to admit was very cool!

-At Outbox Incubator I got to meet some of the most amazing young women that STEM has to offer, people who really inspired me to learn and to be innovative and creative in ways that I would have never of thought I could.
+At Outbox Incubator I got to meet some of the most amazing young women that STEM has to offer, people who inspired me to learn and to be innovative and creative in ways that I would have never thought I could.